Azure/azure-sql-database-samples/Ruby/README.md

 	SET ANSI_WARNINGS ON
 	SET CONCAT_NULL_YIELDS_NULL ON

-This can be done by running the following code:
+This can be done by running the following code prior to executing queries:

 	result = client.execute("SET ANSI_NULLS ON")
 	result = client.execute("SET CURSOR_CLOSE_ON_COMMIT OFF")